php-fig/fig-standards/proposed/event-dispatcher-meta.md

 * Indicating that some change in system configuration or some user action has occurred and allowing other systems to react in ways that do not affect program flow (such as sending an email or logging the action).
 * Passing an object to a series of Listeners to allow it to be modified before it is saved to a persistence system.
-* Passing a collection to a series of Listeners to allow them to register values with it so that the Emitter may act on all of the collected information.
+* Passing a collection to a series of Listeners to allow them to register values with it or modify existing values so that the Emitter may act on all of the collected information.
-* Passing a collection to a series of Listeners to allow them to modify the collection in some way before the Emitter takes action.
 * Passing some contextual information to a series of Listeners so that all of them may "vote" on what action to take, with the Emitter deciding based on the aggregate information provided.
 * Passing an object to a series of listeners and allowing any listener to terminate the process early before other listeners have completed.